ntczkjfg/joplin-plugin-collapsible-block/README.md

 ```

 ## Settings
 There is a settings page for the plugin in the Joplin options.
 There, you can customize the start and end tokens away from the default `:{` and `}:`, or enable/disable the color coding in the webview and editor.
+You can also disable the plugin's ability to remember if a collapsible block was last left open or closed in the webview, relying solely on how you define it in the editor.

 ## Notes